dogmatiq/ferrite/internal/mode/usage/markdown/testdata/complete/platform-examples-use-defaults.md

 metadata:
   name: example-config-map
 data:
-  PORT: ftp # an environment variable that has a default value
+  PORT: ftp # an environment variable that has a default value (defaults to ftp)
 ---
 apiVersion: apps/v1
 kind: Deployment